 Whilst you do not have to be a celebrity to bring a defamation claim, clearly those with a reputation receive higher awards (for example, Geoffrey Rush and Rebel Wilson).

 Reputable business people have also been awarded sums in the hundreds of thousands, although typically non-economic loss (for being hurt) is less than $100,000 for most individuals and will usually depend on the severity of the comments (paedophile compared to idiot) and the audience (front page of the newspaper vs one family member).

 Economic loss (losing a job, losing clients etc.) varies significantly, but will usually reflect the monetary loss suffered.

 Time Limitation for Defamation Claims

-The limitation to bring an action in defamation are not included in the uniform defamation laws, but rather, in each of the States and Territories’ respective legislation on limitation law.
+The limitation to bring an action in defamation is not included in the uniform defamation laws, but rather, in each of the States’ and Territories’ respective legislation on limitation of action legislation.